wheatwhole/windots/README.md

 # windows-rain
-my windows 11 rice with blue and white accents on black, based off the [Catppuccin Mocha palette](https://catppuccin.com/palette/). inspired by niivu's themes, cobalt.tools, and catppuccin. see below for instructions.
+my cozy windows 11 setup with blue and white accents on black, based on the [Catppuccin Mocha palette](https://catppuccin.com/palette/). inspired by niivu's themes, cobalt.tools, and catppuccin. see below for instructions.

 ---